Aisha (2010 film): Music Review

-Atta Khan of Planet Bollywood said, "Put simply, the music of Aisha is super cool, vibrant and fun, has tons of variety and is an extremely colourful and inventive soundtrack that defines the new-age music we have come to associate with Amit Trivedi."
+Atta Khan of PlanetBollywood.com said, "Put simply, the music of Aisha is super cool, vibrant and fun, has tons of variety and is an extremely colourful and inventive soundtrack that defines the new-age music we have come to associate with Amit Trivedi."

 According to Glamsham, "AISHA is a sassy, stylish, cool album and has that desired "feel-good" musical feel to strike chords with pop-genre listeners.
 Amit Trivedi proves his mettle again and is high on his creative genius with strong inputs and influences of classical rock and youthful peppy-feel tracks.
 Chartbusting success and oodles of entertainment are there in soundtracks like "Suno Aisha", "Sham", "Lehrein" and "By The Way" and makes it sure that it will be positive add-ons to the narration of the flick."

 Raja Sen of Rediff said, "What really does stand out in Trivedi's work is a defiant lack of attention to lyric.
 The best composers in the industry have either Oscar-winning poets writing their words or quirky ad-men crafting makeshift metaphors or even young bespectacled directors knowing what their songs should say: Trivedi seems to have none of this in Aisha, and yet gives us a very enjoyable, very young soundtrack with a distinct voice.
 His music – in fact, the feel of his music – does its own talking, and I recommend you listen to it a while."

-Usha Lakra of Apun Ka Choice said, "Seeing Amit’s history of producing unconventional Bollywood tracks, the Aisha compositions have us completely floored.
+Usha Lakra of Apun Ka Choice said, "Seeing Amit's history of producing unconventional Bollywood tracks, the Aisha compositions have us completely floored.
 The composer has got fire in the belly and he has proved his mettle yet again.
 Oh boy!
 Where were you?".

 Harshita Kohli of Planet Radio City said this about the music, "Overall, Aisha is a young album.
 The music is catchy, peppy and makes you feel good by the time you hit stop.
-It is far removed from Amit’s previous work and that shows the talent this young man has.
+It is far removed from Amit's previous work and that shows the talent this young man has.
 Definitely an album worth having!"